ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet7.md

     // module logic here
 endmodule
 ```
+自定義一個 data types
-typedef is used to define custom data types that can be reused throughout the design.
+**typedef is used to define custom data types that can be reused throughout the design**.
 It can be used to define complex data types such as structures, arrays, and enumerated types.
 It is used to make the code more readable and easier to understand by encapsulating complex data types within a single type name.
 ```
 typedef struct {
     logic [7:0] addr;